Skip to content

 3. Take note of the IP Address given by your router.

-4. Use this IP address into your Browser as the URL.
+4. Use this IP address in your Browser as the URL.

 1. Put your module into wifi mode.